-2016) and BLANC (Recasens and Hovy, 2011) have been proposed as better aligned with linguistic intuitions.
-Others argue for extrinsic evaluation (O'Keefe et al., 2013; Vishnubhotla et al., 2023), where CR is assessed based on its contribution to easier to evaluate, downstream tasks.
+While this experiment reveals performance limitations exacerbated by document length, the commonly used CR metrics (MUC, $B^3$ , CEAFe) have been criticised for presenting systematic flaws.
+Alternative metrics such as LEA (Moosavi and Strube, 2016) and BLANC (Recasens and Hovy, 2011) have been proposed as better aligned with linguistic intuitions.
+Others have argued for extrinsic evaluation methods (O'Keefe et al., 2013; Vishnubhotla et al., 2023), where CR is assessed based on its contribution to downstream tasks, such as classification, which are often easier to evaluate.